Cat Urinary Blockage Home Remedy [Prevention + When To Go to the Vet]

 Shop our solutions →

 Urinary blockages are nothing less than dreadful.
 What's worse than having a cat that vomits, cries in pain, and pees where it's not supposed to?
-For a loving cat owner (and for the kitty), few things are more uncomfortable.
-Nonetheless, this is the unfortunate reality of a cat suffering from urinary blockage.
-Naturally, finding a cat urinary blockage home remedy is crucial for owners of affected felines.
+For a loving cat owner, nothing.
+Nonetheless, this tragic scenario is the unfortunate reality of a cat suffering from urinary blockage.
+No responsible pet owner would want to see their cat in this condition, and obviously no cat would want to experience it (in fact, they won't survive this affliction without immediate treatment).
+Read on to learn more about cat urinary blockages, and what steps you can take at home to keep your cat healthy.

 What is Urinary Blockage in Cats?

+Since a cat's urethra is so narrow, a number of things can plug it easily - struvite crystals (bladder stones), mucus, and protein are all likely culprits.
 Sometimes, even involuntary muscle spasms can narrow the urethra enough to cause a blockage.
 Neutered male cats are far more susceptible to this condition as they have especially narrow urethras.

 What Causes Urinary Obstruction in Cats?

 Urinary blockages are primarily caused by materials plugging the cat's urethra.
 How those materials get there, though, is another story.
 Various factors contribute to a blockage, so identifying the source of your cat's problem can be tricky.
-Here are some common things that contribute to cat urinary issues.
+Here are some common items that contribute to cat urinary issues.

 Dry Food

 A cat that's left to its own devices will hunt birds, lizards, and mice for prey.
-These prey animals contain lots of water — about 75%, to be exact.
+These prey animals contain lots of water - about 75%, to be exact.
 Dry food contains about 8% water.
-This is a sizeable deficiency compared to a cat's natural diet.
-A dehydrated diet makes the urine more concentrated, resulting in a higher occurrence of mineral stones in the urine.
+Obviously, this is a gross deficiency compared to a cat's natural diet.
+The dehydrated diet makes the urine more concentrated, and the result is a higher occurrence of mineral stones in the urine.
+Contrary to popular belief, diets high in magnesium do not contribute to bladder stones as long as the pH of the urine is lower than 7.5.

 Feline Idiopathic Cystitis (FIC)

+Feline idiopathic cystitis is a general term that refers to inflammation of the bladder with no known cause.
+It contributes to various feline urinary tract problems, including urinary blockages.
 Inflamed bladders excrete more mucus, and a cat that is urinating mucus is at risk for developing urinary blockages.
-Blockages, in turn, make the bladder inflammation worse, and the issue persists.
+Blockages, in turn, make the bladder inflammation worse and the issue persists.
 Though the cause of FIC is unknown, the issue may stem from an imbalance in the endocrine and central nervous systems.

 Scar Tissue

-Although it's one of the least common causes of urinary blockages, scar tissue can play a role in your cat's urinary problems.
+Although it’s one of the least common causes of urinary blockages, scar tissue can play a role in your cat's urinary problems.
 Also known as urethral strictures, residual scar tissue from past trauma to the urinary tract can thicken the wall of the urethra and prevent urine from passing through.
+A perineal urethrostomy (PU) is a surgical procedure that treats this condition by creating a new urinary opening for your cat which allows fluid to bypass the scar tissue.

 Symptoms of Urinary Blockage in Cats